 You validate your idea by figuring out your idea’s value proposition.
 Ask yourself these questions:

 - What are you offering them?

 - Why would they want to read about this idea?

 - Haven’t others written all there was to write about this idea?
 How do you stand out from the crowd?
 What do you add to the conversation?

 Create a specific person in your mind who you are writing for and build a compelling vision of how your article is going to help them.
 This is your ideal reader…

 If it’s all rather murky, maybe your idea is not worth writing about.

-Click here to download it and turn your idea into a fantastic article.
+Click here to download it as part of our Growth Kit for beginner bloggers and turn your idea into a fantastic article.